 What are the course dates?

-This programme runs from May 2018 to January 2019.
+This programme runs annually, from May to January.
 Each month, you attend between one and three learning days.
 All learning days are based in London Bridge, from 10am-4.30pm.